USI-WA-final-project/WA-game-group/engine/readme.txt

 All other fields, properties or functions which the class may or may not have are internal and may not be read or modified by the server.

+The engine's internal representation of the map uses cardinal coordinates with the orgin at the top left.
+Any coordinates that may or may not be exposed by the engine are to be assumed in this format.